Sunday, 22 April 2012

 It's the unquestioned sporting hegemony of cricket throughout South Asia that gives it its place as the world's second most popular sport, far behind soccer but far ahead of any possible rival.
 (I suspect that basketball's growing international popularity, especially in China, places it third.
 But I can't find any hard evidence to support that speculation.)

 To more than one and a half billion people in India, Pakistan, Bangladesh, Nepal, and Sri Lanka, cricket is sport and sport is cricket.
-Students in South Asian schools play a variety of other games, especially field hockey, and my grandfather once coached the soccer team at Punjab University in Lahore.
+Students in South Asian schools play a variety of other games, especially field hockey, and my maternal grandfather once coached the soccer team at Punjab University in Lahore.
 Cricket, though, is what South Asians mostly play for fun, what they watch on TV and in person in stadia some of which hold more than 100,000 spectators behind barbed-wire fences to keep them from charging the field in their enthusiasm, and what fills the sports pages of newspapers and an entire array of specialty magazines and Web portals.

 Boys playing pick-up cricket are the ubiquitous backdrop to every scene of Indian outdoor community life, whether in urban alleys or patches of waste ground between planted farmland.